Abdullah-BS/EE202-Project/README.md

 ## Introduction

-This ReadMe file contains a brief explanation of the **"Student Registration System"** functionality.
+This Page contains a brief explanation of the **"Student Registration System"** functionality.
 It explains and displays information about the class structures used in this project, with UML diagrams for each class.
-At the end of this document, the main file, which includes the full project with the GUI pages, will be briefly explained.
+At the end, the main file, which includes the full project with the GUI pages, will be briefly explained.

 ## Class Structure